When Dream and Day Unite

-History
+Background

 The band was originally formed in 1985 by Berklee College of Music students John Myung (bass), Mike Portnoy (drums), and John Petrucci (guitar) under the name Majesty, which was inspired by Portnoy's commentary on the ending of "Bastille Day" by Rush.
 After the band found a keyboardist in Petrucci's childhood friend Kevin Moore, the band hosted auditions and settled on Chris Collins as the lead vocalist.

 Majesty recorded The Majesty Demos between 1985 and 1986 but, shortly thereafter, were forced to change their name after another band threatened to take legal action.
 While touring around New York, Collins left the band, and the band went through many lead singers before settling in with experienced vocalist Charlie Dominici.
+Still trying to come up with ideas to rename their band, they settled on Portnoy's father suggestion of Dream Theater, which was the name of a nearby movie theater.

+Despite not having toured with Dominici, they caught the attention of Mechanic/MCA, who sent a representative to watch them play in the basement of a hair salon where they would practice at the time.

+Recording and songwriting

-Still trying to come up with ideas to rename their band, Portnoy's father suggested the name Dream Theater, which was the name of a nearby movie theater.
-They accepted the name, and eventually signed their first recording contract with Mechanic/MCA.
-The album was then recorded in mid-1988 at Kajem/Victory Studios in Gladwyne, Pennsylvania, notable for the recording of Operation: Mindcrime by Queensrÿche, and the whole process took three weeks.
+The album was recorded in mid-1988 at Kajem/Victory Studios (a converted gun factory mandated to remain with its original form) in Gladwyne, Pennsylvania, notable for the recording of Operation: Mindcrime by Queensrÿche, and the whole process took three weeks, with the band working only at night.

+When analyzing the album in retrospect in 2014, Petrucci described the band back then as "young guys who had a lot of energy and just a real joy in what we were doing.
+We had a tunnel vision and didn’t think about anything else other than playing this music that felt natural to us.
+We didn't have any conversations about the kind of band that we wanted to be, or the direction of songs.
+The music was just the way it came out as we were writing.
+So I think it has a lot of that spontaneity and that kind of fire, that spirit."
+Portnoy said that, not counting the low-budget production and the fact that it's their only album without vocalist James LaBrie, "that’s definitely the blueprint of the Dream Theater sound right there".